CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ##### Create CAF Audit Loader User

-A loader account is required for the Kafka-Vertica Scheduler for loading messages streamed from Kafka into Vertica.
+A loader account is required for the Kafka-Vertica Scheduler for loading audit events from Kafka into Vertica.

 - To create the CAF Audit Loader User: